smartdatalake/simsearch/README.md

 (2: DELETE SOURCES -> Disables attributes from querying; attributes may be enabled again using functionality (1).

-(3): LIST SOURCES -> Returns a list of the currently queryable attributes and the operation (categorical, numerical, or spatial) supported for each one.
+(3): CATALOG -> Returns a list of the currently queryable attributes and the operation (categorical, numerical, or spatial) supported for each one.

 (4): SEARCH -> Allows specification of a top-k similarity search query.
 The user must also specify the path to a JSON file conataining the query specification (as in `search.json.example` file or [`data/gdelt/search.json`](data/gdelt/search.json)).
 Once evaluation is complete, results will be available in JSON format (as in [`data/gdelt/search_results.json`](data/gdelt/search_results.json)).